 Explanation: This message shows the IP address of the machine that the server is running on.

 LWS0011I Server is now processing client requests.

-Explanation: The server has successfully started all configured services, and it is ready for clients to begin requests.
+- Explanation: The server has successfully started all configured services, and it is ready for clients to begin requests. - Action: None.
+Informational only.

 LWS0012I service is now active on port number.